"Holiday Help Line, this is Matthew. How can I help you?"

 "Well...Patsy used oranges."

-Not the way Patsy made it, with her little curlicues of zest, and scallions.
+Not the way Patsy made it, with little curlicues of zest, and scallions.
 The way she dressed things up.
-People underestimate the value of a good garnish.
-God, he wishes he could wrench that beer through the phone.
-"We're talking about you, Rita."
+People underestimated the value of a good garnish.
+God, he wished he could wrench that beer through the phone.
+“We’re talking about you, Rita.”

 "Is Patsy your wife?"

-"Oh, you poor thing," Rita says.
-"That's why you work the phones."
+“Oh, you poor thing,” Rita said.
+“That’s why you work the phones.”

-"I do what I can."
-Matthew's voice cracks.
-He clears his throat.
-"Now about the turkey?"
+“I do what I can.”
+Matthew’s voice cracked.
+He cleared his throat.
+“Now about the turkey?”

 "The hell with the turkey.
 Let's talk about your relationship with poultry.
 Do you live in the city?
 We have plenty of food, my sister-in-law's stupid Pekingese only got a small chunk of the leg when the turkey fell on the floor.
 Do you have somewhere to go?"

-"Usually to my sister's, but this year I'm working."
-He gathers himself.
-"But this isn't about me."
+“Usually to my sister’s, but this year I’m working.”
+He gathered himself.
+“But this isn't about me.”

 "Right.
 It's not about you.
 Most of you shrinks go into psychology to get your own therapy, but it's never about you."

-Matthew scrunches together the bare ridges that used to be his eyebrows.
-"I'm not a shrink."
+Matthew scrunched together the bare ridges that used to be his eyebrows.
+“I'm not a shrink.”

 "Of course.
 It's the holidays.
 The real shrinks are out of town.
 What are you, a grad student?
 Intern?"